-These items likely apply more to condo owners since a co-op shareholders’ maintenance fees probably cover these items.
+These items likely apply more to condo owners since co-op shareholders’ maintenance fees probably cover these items.

-Rather than calling a plumber, there are certain basic jobs you can do yourself.
+Rather than calling a plumber, there are specific basic jobs you can do yourself.
 Your first step to tackle a clogged sink is to snake the drain.
 You may have to clean out the trap (the curved piece of pipe below the sink).